 - Book chapters.
-We will mostly cover material from Chapters 0-5, 7-9, 13-14.
+We will mostly cover material from Chapters 0-5, 7-10, 13-14.
 Occasionally I may introduce some material not in the book.
 If this is significant, I will state so. - Classroom time.
 All four hours of class time are equally important.
-Do not think of them as three hours of lecture plus one hour of tutorial. - One of the objectives of the course is to continue your transformation from students to mathematicians.
+Do not think of them as three hours of lecture plus one hour of tutorial.

+One of the objectives of the course is to continue your transformation from students to mathematicians.
 You will accomplish this not by merely watching me do mathematics, but by doing lots of math yourselves.
 Hence there will be important parts of the course, including big theorems, that you will be responsible for proving yourself.
 This includes some class time.
 The textbook has more space than we have class meeting time.
 I prefer to spend class time motivating difficult concepts or elaborating on harder examples or guiding you to construct your own proofs rather than writing the details of an easy proof that is found in the book and that you could reconstruct on your own.

 - Reading.
 There will be roughly weekly reading assignments from the textbook, corresponding to the material that we are covering.
 Even if we do not complete all details in class, I still expect you to read the entirety of each chapter and to understand it, in addition to class notes.
 In other words, everything is equally important, and everything prepares you equally well for the tests.
 I am happy to go over any details with you during office hours. - Homework.
 There will be roughly weekly homework assignments that I ask you to complete.
 The assignments are long, but you are only required to turn in a small number of problems each week, which will be marked.
 I choose problems that will help solidify the concepts and that will help you understand the subsequent lectures.
 Because of that, it is important that you do all of the assigned problems, including the ones not to be turned it, and I will assume you have.
 This is particularly relevant for exams.
 I will not accept late assignments.
 This course is unforgiving if you fall behind, so I do not want to encourage it.
 The lowest three scores will be dropped for every student.
 We will post the homework assignments on the course website and grades on blackboard. - Midterms.
-There will be two midterms, tentatively on October 31 and February 13.
-I will announce the exact dates and the test structure in class and on the course website. - Project.
-There will be a project due in December, which consists of classifying all groups of a certain order up to isomorphism.
-I have designed this project to give you a taste of what research is like.
-As a warning, past students who completed this project spent a very large number of hours working on it, but many claimed it was their favourite part of the course and a great learning experience.
-You will need to and produce a written paper in LATEX with your results.
-I will post more information, including help to learn LATEX, on the website. - A word of caution.
+There will be two midterms, tentatively November and February.
+I will announce the exact dates and the test structure in class and on the course website. - A word of caution.
 Even though it may seem like we start slowly, we will pick up the pace, and I guarantee you you will be doomed if you fall behind.
 That would be a pity as the final part of this course is pure beauty.